 Even though not as popular as Krk, the similarly sized Cres Island is also to be found in the region.
 Located very close to the Istria coast, it is connected with very frequent car ferries to the mainland, leaving usually from the village of Porozina in the North.

 It is also connected to the Losinj island to the south by a small bridge.
-Actually, the two islands (Cres and Losinj) are so close that you can easily throw a stone from one island to the other.
+Actually, the two islands (Cres and Losinj) are so close that you can easily throw a stone from one island to the other, as you can see in the image below.

 But back to the Cres Island, if you visit this island, you’ll notice its two “faces”: the northern part is rather rocky and hilly, while the southern end has a flatter landscape, is greener and has more forests.
 This southern part is the one connected to Losinj.